COVID-19 Updates: Protecting Albertans from the Omicron variant.

 Current aggregation companies working with the Conservation Cropping Protocol as of April 2021:

 Trimble (formerly AgriTrend) Aggregation: 1-877-276-7526

-While the offset selling price is divided by around a 1/3 to 2/3 Aggregator/Farmer split for Conservation Cropping offsets, this can vary.
+While the offset selling price has been normally divided by around a 1/3 to 2/3 Aggregator/Farmer split for Conservation Cropping offsets, this can vary.
 Other protocols may be different.